 I got started in manufacturing coincidentally with making putters: A project that went from a solely digital design to learning a CAD program.
 It turned into something I wanted to bring into tangible space.
 A friend of mine introduced me to a manual machinist that had a small machine shop at his house.
 He had just purchased a personal hobby-sized CNC machine and was kind enough to let me hobble my way through learning the fundamentals of machining on it to design a putter.
 A year later, I held a barely recognizable chattery mess of a putter and my journey was just beginning.

-Where did your passion for automobiles come from?
+Where does your passion for golf come from?